Political violence in Turkey (1976–1980): Aftermath

 A culture of mutual denunciation was developed among the citizenry and the formation of organisations banned, leading to a nationwide atmosphere of social anxiety and polarization into two groups: those who were innocent and those who were guilty.
 In addition, nationalism was coupled with Islamization in order to formulate a new Turkish national identity and promote morality.
 The National Security council owned the public broadcasting channel, Turkish radio and the television institution.
 Both Islamization and the nationalization of important media channels acted as ways to further discipline the population.

 The military coup also allowed for a restructuring of the state; 535 laws were passed in the 1982 Turkish Constitution.
 Among them were laws that enabled a shift from a state-controlled to a market economy with a developmentalist approach.
 However, with the 24th January Decisions, real wages dropped significantly and the establishment of small businesses was hampered, whereas the way was paved for larger corporations, new networks of exportation and multinational organisations.
 A development program for Southeastern Anatolia (Güneydoğu Anadolu Projesi) was established in order to help the dominantly Kurdish population to more economic prosperity but did not include anyone from the region to make the program cooperative and successful.
 Instead, reforms were designed to be much in favour of the bourgeoisie all while it worsened the situation of the middle class significantly with a plummeting of real wages.

 Among other reasons, Kurdish separatism was reinforcing the economic backwardness of the Eastern and Southeastern Anatolia while the economic backwardness of Eastern and Southeastern Anatolia reinforced Kurdish separatism.
 Terrorist attacks have had an impact on human and physical capital, and what the state spent on countering the movement shifted spendings from the infrastructure and development of the region to the defence.
 However, this simultaneously marginalised Kurdish who would then be recruited by the PKK as lower-class.
 Thus, economic backwardness and Kurdish separatism created a vicious circle.

 Regarding minority rights and freedoms, there were many setbacks.
 Exclusionary nationalism was promoted.
 For the Kurdish, the acknowledgement of their existence and the use of their language were banned entirely.
 Any type of Kurdish media was forbidden, and publishers were imprisoned.
 Political parties, trade unions and NGOs were abolished.
 The Turkish Armed Forces fought against PKK influence in Southeast Anatolia and at the Iraqi border and implemented a guard system in order to make villagers fight against the PKK with them.
-For Alevis, Islamisation acted as an assimilationist state policy because it was Sunni Islam that was practiced.
+For Alevis, Islamization acted as an assimilationist state policy because it was Sunni Islam that was practiced.
 Many mosques were built in Alevi districts and the religious courses offered were all Sunni as well.
 This marginalization would lead to the 1984 Kurdish-Turkish conflict and the rise of the PKK.